pdfinn/sgpt/README.md

    Example usage:

     ```sh
-   echo "Free Kevin!" | sgpt -i "you are a 1337 h4x0r who translates any input '1337'" -k <API_KEY>
+   echo "Free Kevin!" | sgpt -i "you are a 1337 h4x0r who translates any input to '1337'" -k <API_KEY>
    ```

 3) Sentiment analysis: